-I am an artist/cartographer presently based in Melbourne, Australia.
-Born and raised in New Zealand, I hand-draw detailed maps with colour pencil and pen.
-As well as the mapmaking, I am passionate about sharing these ideas through writing and public speaking.
+I am an artist-cartographer based in Melbourne, Australia.
+Born and raised in New Zealand, I hand-draw detailed illustrated maps with coloured pencil and pen.
+Along with mapmaking, I'm passionate about animals, hiking, the outdoors, playing guitar, and songwriting.

 See press features here.

 Origins of the map

 Born in October 1989 in Blenheim, New Zealand, I have been in love with maps since I was little.
 Growing up in the landscapes of Aotearoa you are never short on geographic inspiration, and I started drawing maps very young.
 Most of my childhood was spent in Nelson, then Wellington during my teenage years.

 As a kid I would obsessively draw coastlines, create pictorial maps for my own worlds, and cover my walls with maps.
 But it wasn’t until I left New Zealand at 21 that this passion started to become more than a hobby.

 It was 2011, and I was trying to decide what to do with my life.
 At this point it revolved around playing guitar and songwriting, while I cooked to pay the bills.
 I hadn't drawn a map in years.
 Caught between going to university or travelling, I chose to leave the country and head overseas.

 A good friend was living it up in the Sierra Nevada, and I wanted to see the world beyond New Zealand.
 Saving all I could on kitchen wages, I flew one-way to the United States.
 As a 21 year-old geography-obsessed Kiwi, California was fairly mind-blowing.
 Exploring a continent for the first time, I was astonished by the scale and variety.
 From deserts to Redwoods, towering mountains to metropolises, a new frontier of reality burst open.